Kvaek/Statping-dark-theme/README.md

 # Statping dark theme
 Clean dark theme for [statping](https://github.com/hunterlong/statping)

-It works, but the code is kinda messy at the moment.
+The code is a little messy and mobile dashboard is sketchy at the moment